-3 Setting up mini-project 2
+3 Setting up

 To follow this tutorial, you need to install the code provided in an Intellij project.
-You'll do this straightaway in the "mini-project 2" project, which you can then complete directly when the time comes.
 You'll find the necessary instructions below.

 For the tutorial and the project, and to avoid rendering problems, be sure to set your IDE to UTF-8 (see "Setting character encoding" in the IntelliJ configuration guide or the Eclipse configuration guide).
-The material provided can be found in the archive : tutoriel-2023.zip To install the projector on IntelliJ :
+The material provided can be found in the archive : tutoriel-2024.zip To install the projector on IntelliJ :

-- 1. unzip this archive in a directory of your choice; - 2. opem in IntelliJ the directory TUT0-2023 ; - 3. delete the archive tutorial-2023.zip.
+- 1. unzip this archive in a directory of your choice; - 2. opem in IntelliJ the directory TUT0-2024 ; - 3. delete the archive tutorial-2024.zip.